groupwhere/libeXaDrums/I2C_README.md

 I only wanted to be able to send note on and note off data from eXadrums to USB Midi, so this is one-way.

+There are tons of these out there, but [here](https://www.amazon.com/dp/B00AFY2S56) is the one I used.

 ## Connections

 The device is connected to my Raspberry Pi 3B as follows: